gstamatelat/simple-graph/README.md

 # Simple Graph

-A simple graph interface for Java 6.

-Useful when Java 6 is required, for assignments, simple projects etc.
+**Simple Graph** is a graph interface for Java 6 that is designed to expose a very simple API for working with graphs.
+The API includes mutable and immutable graph classes for weighted, unweighted, directed and undirected graphs. **Simple Graph** does not include algorithm implementations and is meant to be used as a playground for graph-theoretic abstractions.
+This package can be used when Java 6 is required, for assignments, simple projects etc.

+Vertex and edge objects are not generics.
+For simplicity, vertices are, for each graph instance, represented using integers in the range `[0,V)`.
+There is no inherent edge object notion; all edges are anonymous but can have a weight assigned on weighted graph types.

+Exceptions are used in a fail-fast approach when certain invocations don't make sense, for example trying to access the edges of a vertex that doesn't exist or when an argument is `null`.
+These exceptions exist to augment the robustness of a client program and should not be catched.

-Graph classes in this package properly implement the `Serializable` interface as well as the `equals`, `hashCode` and `toString` methods.
+All graph classes in this package implement the `Serializable` interface as well as the `equals`, `hashCode` and `toString` methods in a semantically reasonable way.

 ## API Summary